inmbolmie/FloppyRider/README.md

 * 74LS06
 * 74LS08
 * 74LS74
-* 5x1K resistors
+* 12x1K resistors
-* 5x4,7K resistors
+* 1x4,7K resistor

 ## Software

-You can get the Arduino source code for the ProMicro on the FloppyRider directory.
+You can get the Arduino source code for the ProMicro in the __FloppyRider__ directory.
+You can program it using the regular Arduino IDE.

 ## KiCad Project

-You can get the current project files on the KiCad directory.
+You can get the current project files in the __KiCad__ directory.
 The PCB design has not been validated at this point.

 ## Operation